-e.
+- e.
 DUCisadvantaged unsewered community matrix (DUCM).
 The department hereby incorporates by reference "Disadvantaged Unsewered Community Matrix," DNR Form 542 1247.
 This document may be obtained on the department's website.
 Upon receipt of a complete DUCA, the director shall use the DUCM to evaluate the disadvantaged status of anthe unsewered community.
-The DUCM shall be used to evaluate DUCAs submitted in accordance with 64.67(6)"b."
-Compliance with applicable federal regulations, requirements in 567 - Chapters 60, 61, 62, 63, and 64, or an order of the department shall be considered to result in SWESI, and the An unsewered community shall be considered a DUCdisadvantaged unsewered community, if the point total derived from the DUCM is equal to or greater than 10.
-The following data sources shall be used to derive the point total in the DUCM:

-(1) The TAPC and total annual project costs as stated in the DUCA; (2) The number of households in the unsewered community, as stated in the DUCA;

-(23) The MHI of the unsewered community as found in the most recent American Community Survey or United States Census or as stated in an income survey that is conducted by the unsewered community; and f.
-Ratio and determination.other considerations.
-The director shall not require installation of a wastewater DS by an unsewered community if the director determines that such installation would create SWESI, in accordance with Iowa Code section 455B.199B.

-(34) The unemployment rate of the local county-where the unsewered community is located and of the state as found in the most recent Iowa Workforce Information Network unemployment data.
+The DUCM shall be used to evaluate DUCAs submitted in accordance with 64.67(6) "b."
+Compliance with applicable federal regulations, requirements in 567-Chapters 60, 61, 62, 63, and 64, or an order of the department shall be considered to result in SWESI, and the An unsewered community shall be considered a DUC disadvantaged unsewered community, if the point total derived from the DUCM is equal to or greater than 10.
+The following data sources shall be used to derive the point total in the DUCM: - (1) The TAPC and total annual project costs as stated in the DUCA; (2) The number of households in the unsewered community, as stated in the DUCA; - (23) The MHI of the unsewered community as found in the most recent American Community Survey or United States Census or as stated in an income survey that is conducted by the unsewered community; and - (34) The unemployment rate of the local county-where the unsewered community is located and of the state as found in the most recent Iowa Workforce Information Network unemployment data.